My Story

 Let's rewind a bit...

-After eight years working in the NHS and Social Services, I reached a turning point.
-Like many others, I’d been quietly battling the signs of burnout.
+After eight years working in the NHS and Adult Social Care, I reached a turning point.
+Like many others, I’d been unknowingly battling the signs of burnout.

 Overwhelmed by the feeling that I needed a break, I worked my 3 months’ notice and took one.
-With no plan, no side hustle, no desire to be an OT anymore and no energy to help anyone anyway.
+With no plan, no side hustle, no clue if I still wanted to be an OT and no energy to help anyone anyway.

-Leaning into this break did not come easily.
-I’m not a ‘lean into’ kind of person, let alone when it’s toward total uncertainty!
-But gradually I reconnected with occupations I enjoy, learned (kind of) how to do nothing, started sleeping properly and felt lighter, brighter and like myself again.
+Leaning into this break did not come easily, especially facing total uncertainty.
+But gradually I reconnected with occupations I enjoy, learned (kind of!) how to do nothing, improved my sleep and felt lighter, brighter and like myself again.

 -